apache/datafu/README.md

 [Apache DataFu](http://datafu.apache.org) is a collection of libraries for working with large-scale data in Hadoop.
 The project was inspired by the need for stable, well-tested libraries for data mining and statistics.

-It consists of two libraries:
+It consists of three libraries:

+* **Apache DataFu Spark**: a collection of utils and user-defined functions for [Apache Spark](http://spark.apache.org/)
 * **Apache DataFu Pig**: a collection of user-defined functions for [Apache Pig](http://pig.apache.org/)
 * **Apache DataFu Hourglass**: an incremental processing framework for [Apache Hadoop](http://hadoop.apache.org/) in MapReduce